monsoonmaelstrom/book2/book2.md

 “And?”

 I shrug.
 “I have trust issues.
-I find it hard to trust Peter just because you think I should when you can’t or won’t give me any good reason to,” I answer honestly.
+I find it hard to trust Peter simply because you think I should when you can’t or won’t give me any good reason to,” I answer honestly.
 “But I told him I’ll stop with the snide remarks if he stops acting like I’m going to bite him every time I walk into a room.”

 Liam sighs.
 “You’re not making this easy.”